corda/corda/docs/source/generating-a-node.rst

             rpcUsers = [[ user: "user1", "password": "test", "permissions": ["StartFlow.net.corda.flows.MyFlow"]]]
         }
     }

+Ensure Corda Enterprise binaries are available on your machine as described in :ref:`Getting Set Up <resolve-corda-enterprise-binaries>`.

 Running this task will create three nodes in the ``build/nodes`` folder: